-Milwaukee County’s corporation counsel will insist that law firms the county retains hire more attorneys who are racial minorities, women and LGBT. ...
+Milwaukee County’s corporation counsel will insist that law firms the County retains hire more attorneys who are racial minorities, women and LGBT.
 At stake is unspecified millions of dollars in legal fees from Milwaukee County for outside attorneys who handle cases that the in-house county legal staff doesn’t.
-The office acts as general counsel for Milwaukee County but some issues and lawsuits require additional expertise or are handled through Wisconsin County Mutual Insurance Corp.

 Milwaukee Journal Sentinel

 Milwaukee is taking on 13 drug companies in the opioid fight.
-The county's top attorney is suing them for the damages from devestating toll that opioids have had there.
+The county's top attorney is suing them for damages from the devestating toll that opioids have had here.

 Milwaukee Journal Sentinel

 "This case is particularly extraordinary because of the financial abuse and the scale of it, the length of time that this was going on, the vulnerability of this particular older woman," Milwaukee County Corporation Counsel Margaret Daun said.

 The Wisconsin Attorney General’s Task Force on Elder Abuse met for the third time on April 11 to discuss elder financial cases in the courts, the Medical College of Wisconsin’s work to identify elder abuse and Legal Action of Wisconsin’s elder rights project.